How to Fix Error 0x80072F8F - 0x20000 in the Media Creation Tool on Windows 7, 8.1, 10, and 11

 How to do it:

-Right-click on the clock in the lower right corner of the screen.
+Right-click the clock in the lower-right corner of the screen.

 Select "Adjust date and time."

-If the automatic option does not work, set the date and time manually.
+If the automatic option doesn't work, set the date and time manually.

 3. Install the latest system updates

-In Windows 7 and 8.1, the lack of security updates (e.g., TLS 1.2 support) may prevent connection to Microsoft servers.
+In Windows 7 and 8.1, missing security updates (such as support for the TLS 1.2 protocol) may prevent you from connecting to Microsoft servers.

 For Windows 7:

-Install Service Pack 1 (if you haven't already done so).
+Install Service Pack 1 (if you haven't already).

-Install the root certificate update from the Microsoft Update Catalog website.
+Install the root certificate update from the Microsoft Update Catalog.

 For Windows 8.1:

-If the updates do not work, download the WSUS Offline Update tool and update the system offline.
+If the updates aren't working, download the WSUS Offline Update tool and update your system offline.

 Older systems may have support for modern security protocols disabled by default.